• Home

 Substitutions:

-• You can swap the ginger cookies for graham crackers or digestive biscuits for your cheesecake base.
-You can also add ⅛ teaspoon of ground ginger to keep the ginger flavour though.
+• Swap ginger cookies for graham crackers or digestive biscuits for your cheesecake base.
+Add ⅛ teaspoon of ground ginger to keep the flavour.

 Nutrition